GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-60/index.md

 ## CSS `font-display` property {: #fontdisplay }

 Web Fonts give you the ability to incorporate rich typography.
-But, if the user doesn’t already have the typeface, it needs to be downloaded, potentially making your site appear slow.
+But, if the user doesn't already have the typeface, it needs to be downloaded, potentially making your site appear slow.

 Thankfully, most browsers will use a fallback if the font takes too long to download.
-The new `font-display` property, allows you to control how a downloadable font renders before it’s fully loaded.
+The new `font-display` property, allows you to control how a downloadable font renders before it's fully loaded.

 * **`auto`** uses whatever font display strategy the user-agent uses.
 * **`block`** gives the font face a short block period and an infinite